JuliaAI/MLJ.jl/docs/src/composing_models.md

 Looking ahead, we note that the new composite model type we will create later will be assigned a single hyperparameter `regressor`, and the learning network model `RidgeRegressor(lambda=0.1)` will become this parameter's default value.
-Since model hyperparmaters are mutable, this regressor can be changed to a different one (e.g., `HuberRegressor()`).
+Since model hyperparameters are mutable, this regressor can be changed to a different one (e.g., `HuberRegressor()`).